geo-data/medin-portal/doc/adding-spatial-data.md

 When in doubt use the existing layers as a template for adding your new data.

-# Adding data to the area dropdown controls
+## Adding data to the area dropdown controls

-This is more involved than adding data to the map and requires the following server side changes: adding bounding box data to a sqlite database; editing the Portal's spatial Python module to hook into that data; editing the search view to make use of the new spatial hooks; and finally editing the HTML template to render the variables exposed by the hooks into the dropdown controls.
+This is more involved than adding data to the map and requires the following server side changes: adding bounding box data to a Sqlite database; editing the Portal's spatial Python module to hook into that data; editing the search view to make use of the new spatial hooks; and finally editing the HTML template to render the variables exposed by the hooks into the dropdown controls.
 In more detail these steps are as follows:

+### Add the data to the Sqlite database

-1. The bounding box data is stored in `data/portal.sqlite` in tables that must have a specific structure describing the bounding box id, name and coordinates.
+The bounding box data is stored in `data/portal.sqlite` in tables that must have a specific structure describing the bounding box id, name and coordinates.
 This structure is exemplified by the `ices_rectangles` table:

 ```sql
 CREATE TABLE "ices_rectangles" (